MLSM-at-DTU/ml_metamodels/reports/README.md

 >
 > Answer:

 We used typing throughout the code to ensure better readability, have better documentation, and make debugging easier.
+Typing is a great tool to ensure that the reader of a function can see what type of argument the function expects (e.g., an argument `x` in a `torch.module` class is expected to be a `torch.tensor` which could then be written as `x: torch.tensor` in the definition of the function).

-We also implemented ruff as a pre_commit action to ensure that the code merged with main is formatted properly.
+We also implemented ruff as a pre_commit action to ensure that the code was always formatted properly.
+This helped us removing whitespace after a finished line of code and generally identifying undesirable formatting patterns.
+Using Ruff as a pre-commit action to ensure that any code merged with the main branch adhered to proper formatting and quality standards.

+At last, we tried to document our code with inline comments using `#` and with doc-strings using `'''`.
+This is good practice and also supports efficient collaboration when building on each others code.

+These measures are important in larger projects as it makes it easier for team members to maintain each others code and prevent bugs.

 ## Version control